LifeShare University

 TIMELY REFERRAL CRITERIA* FOR ORGAN DONATION

-• Brain death testing discussed, planned or initiated
+• Brain death testing discussed, planned or initiated OR

 • Family initiates conversation about donation